Ronda Eisenhard 513-842-5208 email@example.com Mrs. "I" is the counselor for students who have a last name beginning with A-K.

 Please check out the "Forms" and "Links" section at the right for school forms, valuable information, and links to other useful websites.

-Parents were sent letters with Progress Book access.
-If you have any trouble please contact Coreen Bell in Guidance 513-842-5206 or email at email@example.com.
+Parents will be sent letters with Progress Book access.
+If you have any trouble please contact Coreen Bell in Guidance 513-842-5206 or email at firstname.lastname@example.org.

 End of Course exams will be in mid-April.
 These tests are extremely important and count toward graduation.
 More information will be sent out prior to testing.

-Jostens has been taking cap and gown orders!
-Your student received a packet to bring home to share with you.
+Jostens will be sending out a virtual presentation about cap and gown orders September 22.
+We will start taking cap and gown orders the weeks after this presentation!
+Your student will receive a packet or can pick one up to bring home to share with you.
+Jostens also has a website you can order from at Jostens.com.
 The only requirement we have is that your student order a cap, gown, and tassel.
-The cost is $69.55.
 We can hold order forms and money to deliver to Mr. Tanner and you may also order online at Jostens.com.

 FAFSA!!!!
 There are several sites that offer help completing the FAFSA.
 Information was sent out about FAFSAHelpOH.org.
 You may apply to FAFSA now as it opened October 1.
 Visit their website at https://fafsa.ed.gov.